Gliese 581b

-Gliese 581b or Gl 581b is an extrasolar planet orbiting within the Gliese 581 system.
+Gliese 581b or Gl 581b is an exoplanet orbiting within the Gliese 581 system, located 20.5 ly away from Earth in the Libra constellation.
 It is the first planet discovered of three confirmed in the system so far, and the second in order from the star.

 Discovery

-The planet was discovered by a team of French and Swiss astronomers, who announced their findings on November 30, 2005, as a discovery of one of the smallest extrasolar planets ever found, with one conclusion being that planets may be more common around the smallest stars.
-It was the fifth planet found around a red dwarf star (after Gliese 876's planets and Gliese 436 b).
+The planet was discovered by a team of French and Swiss astronomers, who announced their findings on November 30, 2005, as a discovery of one of the smallest exoplanets then found, with one conclusion being that planets may be more common around the smallest stars.
+It was the fifth planet found around a red dwarf star (after Gliese 876's first three planets and Gliese 436 b).

 The planet was discovered using the HARPS instrument, with which they found the host star to have a wobble that implied the existence of the planet.

 The astronomers published their results in Astronomy and Astrophysics Letters.

 Orbit and mass

-Gliese 581b is at a minimum, approximately 15.8 times the Earth's mass, similar to Neptune's mass.
-It does not transit its star, implying that its inclination is less than 88.1 degrees.
-It is rather close to Gliese 581 and completes a full orbit in only 5.4 days at a mean distance of about 6 million kilometers (0.041 AU).
+Gliese 581b has a minimum mass of approximately 15.8 times the Earth's mass, similar to Neptune's mass.
+It does not transit its star, implying that its orbital inclination is less than 88.1 degrees.
+A 2024 study determined the inclination of the planet, allowing its true mass to be determined, which is about 30% greater than the minimum mass at about 20.5 Earth masses.

+The planet is rather close to Gliese 581 and completes a full orbit in only 5.37 days at a mean distance of about 6 million kilometers (0.04 AU).
 By comparison, Mercury is at a distance of 58 million kilometers (0.387 AU) and completes an orbit in 88 days.